 In May, Pierce Transit was able to restore some service, up to 80 percent of pre-COVID levels.

-On September 2020, the agency will restore service to about 90 percent of what existed before COVID.
+In September 2020, the agency restored service to about 90 percent of what existed before COVID.

 All of these changes have had to occur quickly, responding to ridership levels, available revenues and doing whatever we could to provide as much service as possible.

-Once we implement the new service levels in September, we will begin planning for our next service update in March 2021.
+Now that we have implemented the new service levels in September, we will begin planning for our next service update in March 2021.
 Our hope is that sales taxes, which are Pierce Transit’s largest source of funding, will begin to rise again, and we can restore more service.

 On March 21, 2021 Pierce Transit’s service change will take effect.
 As March draws near, watch for news and updates here on our website.
 You may also sign up for news and route-specific alerts HERE.